An AI-based framework for harmonizing climate policies and projects with the SDGs

 In this project, we propose to extend current assessments of the various synergies and trade-offs among the Sustainable Development Goals (SDGs) proposed by the United Nations (UN) via methods based on artificial intelligence (AI).
 The project will also strengthen the collaboration between Digital Futures and the KTH Climate Action Centre.

-The proposed research project is of extreme relevance due to the pressing need to develop a policy that enables, rather than inhibits, sustainable development.
-Furthermore, it is essential to include AI-based methods in governance actions and development programs.
+The proposed research project is relevant due to the pressing need to develop a policy that enables, rather than inhibits, sustainable development.
+Furthermore, including AI-based methods in governance actions and development programs is essential.

 Background

-This is currently an active area of research, where a number of studies have started to document the interactions among SDGs systematically.
+This is currently an active area of research, where several studies have started to document the interactions among SDGs systematically.
 As this type of work is extremely relevant for policymakers, as well as to guide promising research directions to explore by funding agencies, we will:

 Crossdisciplinary collaboration

-The researchers in the team represent the KTH Schools of Engineering Sciences, Department of Engineering Mechanics and the School of Industrial Engineering and Management, Climate Action Centre.
+The researchers in the team represent the KTH Schools of Engineering Sciences, the Department of Engineering Mechanics, the School of Industrial Engineering and Management, and the Climate Action Centre.

 Contacts